Gujarati cuisine: Coastal Gujarat

+Khathiawar

 Gujarati cuisine varies in flavour and other aspects from region to region.
 One can notice that food from Surat, Kutch, Kathiawad and North Gujarat are the most distinct ones.
 Tastes also differ according to family preferences.
 Most popular Gujarati dishes have a sweet taste, as traditionally, sugar or jaggery is added to most Gujarati food items, like vegetables and dal.
 Additionally, Gujarati food is cooked in unique ways, with some dishes being stir-fried while others are steam cooked, with vegetables and spices or dal being boiled and later vaghar/chaunk (fried spices) being added to it to enhance the flavour.